 BBI(LEGAL) - BOARD MEMBERS: TECHNOLOGY RESOURCES AND ELECTRONIC COMMUNICATIONS

-Note: For employee, student, and community use of college district technology resources, see CR.
+Note: For employee and student use of district technology resources, see CQ.

 Online Message Board

-A communication or exchange of information between members of a governmental body, including a college district board of trustees, about public business or public policy over which the governmental body has supervision or control does not constitute a meeting or deliberation for purposes of Government Code Chapter 551 (Texas Open Meetings Act) if:
+A communication or exchange of information between board members about public business or public policy over which the board has supervision or control does not constitute a meeting or deliberation for purposes of the Texas Open Meetings Act if:

 - The communication is in writing;